-Often couples are aware there is a problem in the relationship, but they may not have the skills or the understanding of how to address the problem.
-Often one or both have tried to talk to the other about their concerns only to be met with denial, anger, or perhaps a sense of rejection.
+In most cases, couples are aware that there is a problem in the relationship, but they may not have the skills or the understanding of how to address the problem.
+Often one or both have tried to talk to the other about their concerns, only to be met with denial, anger, or perhaps a sense of rejection.

 This, in turn, can further cause the couple to pull away from each other.
 They no longer talk, or at least they don't talk about their relationship.
 Often, they seem to become more like business partners or even strangers, having difficulty in relating to each other on anything other than a very basic level.